FREQUENTLY ASKED QUESTIONS

 Q: Are my student loan payments delayed because of the CARES Act?

-A: Yes, a temporary suspension of payments has been applied from March 13th– September 30th for all federal loans, specifically: Direct Loans, Federal Family Education Loans (FFEL), and Federal Perkins Loans.
+A: Yes, a temporary suspension of payments has been applied through August 31, 2022 for all federal loans, specifically: Direct Loans, Federal Family Education Loans (FFEL), and Federal Perkins Loans.
 Auto-debit payments will be suspended by the Department of Education.
 If you would like to continue making payments, contact your loan servicer to opt out of the temporary suspension.
-If you have made a payment during this time, you are eligible to be refunded.
+If you have made a payment during the time that student loan payments have been suspended, you are eligible to be refunded.
 Contact your loan servicer to request a refund.
-Your servicer will contact you closer to September to remind you that you will need to start making payments again soon.
+Your servicer will contact you closer to August to remind you that you will need to start making payments again soon.
 If you are having trouble contacting the Department of Education’s Federal Student Aid office, please contact our office.

 Q: Has interest stopped on my loan?

-A: A 0% interest rate from March 13th– September 30 for federal loans, specifically: Direct Loans, Federal Family Education Loans (FFEL), and Federal Perkins Loans.
+A: A 0% interest rate has been applied through August 31 for federal loans, specifically: Direct Loans, Federal Family Education Loans (FFEL), and Federal Perkins Loans.
 Your loan servicer can determine if your loans are eligible for the temporary 0% interest rate.
 If your loans are eligible, the Department of Education will automatically adjust your account.
-NOTE: Private student loans are not covered by the CARES Act.
-If you are having trouble contacting the Department of Education’s Federal Student Aid office, please contact our office.
+NOTE: Private student loans are not covered.
+If you are having trouble contacting the Department of Education’s Federal Student Aid office, please contact my office.

 Q: Do I get a refund if my federal taxes were withheld?

 A: The Department of Education announced that federal tax refunds would not be withheld to repay defaulted federal student loan debts.
-If your refund has already been taken on or after March 13thand before September 30th, you can get a refund.
+If your refund has already been taken, you can get a refund.
 If you are having trouble contacting the Department of Education’s Federal Student Aid office, please contact our office.

 Q: What if my gym (or other organization) refuses to let me cancel my membership even though we cannot use the facility during quarantine?